lkrsova/lkrsova.github.io/_posts/2022-07-23-vonrestorff-effect.md

 This phenomena is called "inattentional blindness".
 You might have encountered it in popular science as an experiment called the **invisible gorilla effect**, created by psychologists Daniel Simons and Christopher Chabris.
 Without spoiling too much, [watch this video to see what it's about](https://www.youtube.com/watch?v=vJG698U2Mvo).

-Additionally, how human perception notices objects that are in their purview also depends on a how its meaningfulness or physical nature is changed in size, shape, color or spacing.
+Additionally, how human perception notices objects that are in its purview also depends on a how the object's meaningfulness or physical nature is changed in size, shape, color or spacing.
 According to **Von Restorff effect** or **isolation paradigm**, the stimuli that stands out from the homogenous rest in a distinctive way are easily learned and remembered.
 For all the nerds out there, Hedwig Von Restorff was a German physician, who coined this term in 1933 based on her own observations and principles stemming from gestalt psychology.

 #### Color-coded attention
 To this point, I've discussed perceptual salience in general.
 Now let's see what role does the color play in all of it and how it's applied in video games specifically.